libyyyreal/silliness/README.md

-# ii's Stupid Template
+# silliness
-ii's Stupid Template is a mod menu template for Gorilla Tag with custom categories and the maximum amount of customization possible.
-This template is meant for more advanced users, so if you're a new menu creator, this could be difficult for you.

-## Do I need permission to use this?
-No, this template is free and public for anyone to use.
-You are welcome to utilize it for your projects, modify it to suit your needs, and share it with others.
-We believe in a collaborative and open community where resources are accessible to all.
+silliness is a Mod Menu for Gorilla Tag, striving to be the absolute silliest, stupidest, absolutely diabolical menu out there.
+It also serves as a learning experience for me, due to me not knowing much C#, this helps me learn more about it alongside learning about coding in general.

 ---

 # Installation

-- Download the source code from [here](https://github.com/iiDk-the-actual/iis.Stupid.Template/releases/latest)
-- Change your `<GamePath>` (Gorilla Tag directory) in `Directory.Build.props` if required
-- Change the menu name in `PluginInfo.cs`
+- Download the menu from the discord at `https://discord.gg/Cnky4TydaU`, or you can go download it from the `releases` page in the github repository.
+- Once downloaded, drag and drop it into your `plugins` folder in bepinex.
-- Edit the menu visuals in `Menu/Settings.cs`
+- Load up the game and the menu should be there!
-- Add buttons in `Menu/Buttons.cs`
-- Build with `Ctrl` + `Shift` + `B`, it will get put in your plugins folder automatically